 The record of public rights of way, known as The Definitive Map Statement, is maintained and updated by Hertfordshire County Council.
 Copies are sent to all local authorities, including parish councils and are available for public viewing.
 Pavements, towpaths and most housing access paths are not usually recorded as public rights of way.

-Application forms to change the Definitive Map and Statement, including claims and diversions, can be obtained from Hertfordshire County Council's Environment pages.
+Application forms to change the Definitive Map and Statement, including claims and diversions, can be obtained from Hertfordshire County Council's website.

 Footpaths are indicated by a yellow arrow and pedestrians, accompanied by dogs and pushchairs, may use public footpaths.
 Disability vehicles are also classed as pedestrian.

 Any other form of access, such as cycling, is trespass, unless consent has been given by the landowner.

 Bridleways are indicated by a blue arrow and pedestrians, cyclists and horse riders may use them.
 Cyclists are legally obliged to "give way" to horses and pedestrians.

 Horse-drawn vehicles and motorised vehicles are not permitted on bridleways unless consent has been given by the landowner.